+Scale low/high

-Scale low/high The values to appear at the scale end points.
+The values to appear at the scale end points.
 If A/B switching is enabled, a second set of scale low and scale high values can be entered.
-'A' values are used during normal
+'A' values are used during normal operation.
+'B' values are switched to by job action, as described in section

-The remaining configuration items are as described for input channels in section 4.3.3 except that Log/Linear scale type is not available.
+The remaining configuration items are as described for input channels in section 4.3.3, except that Log/Linear scales are not available.